feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     X['time'] = [date(year, 1, 1) for year in range(1000, 2000)]

-Performing the PSI elimination by considering two periods of time is done simply by providing a date as cut-off value.
-In the example below the PSI calculations will be done comparing the period up to the French revolution and after.
+Performing the PSI elimination by considering two periods of time is done simply by providing the label of the column with the reference date and a cut-off date.
+In the example below the PSI calculations will be done comparing the periods up to the French revolution and after.

 .. code:: python